 Entering the Healing Ground: Grief Ritual Leadership Training - Francis Weller self-study course (currently completing)

-Foundations in Gestalt Psychotherapy
+Foundations in Gestalt Psychotherapy with Gestalt Sydney

 Master of Counselling